osscameroon/osscameroon-blog/content/post/articles/Become-A-Software-Developer.md

 ## Get an university Degree

 Going to college to graduate is the traditional path people take to become a developer.
-This path involves obtaining an associate's degree or a minimum bachelor's degree in computer science, computer programming, or a related field.But believe it or not going to college to be a software developer has its pros and cons.
+This path involves obtaining an associate's degree or a minimum bachelor's degree in computer science, computer programming, or a related field.
+But believe it or not, going to college to be a software developer has its pros and cons.

 ##### #Pros: